anki2001ta/Edviron-Frontend/README.md

 ## 🚀 Demo
 **Front-end deployed URL:**
--- Frontend is sucessfully deployed on vercel--
+-- Frontend is successfully deployed on Vercel--